kjvalencik/actions/crates/toolkit/README.md

 # actions-toolkit

-Inspired by the [Javascript Actions Toolkit], this crate provides a set of modules to make creating easier.
+Inspired by the [Javascript Actions Toolkit], this crate provides a set of modules to make creating Github Actions easier.

 ## Crates